 Cookies range from classics like chocolate chip, peanut butter, and oatmeal raisin to more intricate like pecan pie tarts, pizzelle (actually, my youngest brother-in-law is the pizzelle expert in the family), butter spritz cookies, and one of my favorites, snowballs.

 This recipe for Russian tea cakes comes straight from my mother-in-law who is a pro when it comes to cookies.

-I didn’t tweak it one bit, because it’s simply perfect (though it seems similar to Betty Crocker’s Russian tea cakes, so she may have had something to do with it)!
+I didn’t tweak it one bit, because it’s simply perfect and the best Russian tea cake recipe I’ve come across (though it seems similar to Betty Crocker’s Russian tea cakes, so she may have had something to do with it)!

 Snowballs are one of those cookies that leave you

 wanting needing more.
 Despite my undying love for oatmeal raisin cookies (chewy only, please), I can easily eat one or two and be done, satisfied with the oaty, raisiny flavors resonating on my palate and in my belly.

 Snowballs?
 Fahgedaboutit.
 I need 5, AT LEAST.